firepear/petrel/README.md

-# petrel
+# Petrel

-_Petrel is pre-v1.
-Assume that there will be breaking API changes over time._
+_This module is pre-v1; assume that there will be breaking API changes over time._

 SQLite lets you embed serverless relational database capablities within programs.
 Petrel lets you add self-contained networking and RPC